 2. Don't quiz them, have a conversation

 No one likes being quizzed on what they are doing, but your child will open up to you if you have regular conversations about what they enjoy doing online.
-What's their favorite game?
+What's their favourite game?
 What makes them laugh?
 What is the best site to learn new things from?

 3. Ensure you lead by example

-Be sure to model whatever behaviors you set around online safety, including limiting screen time and boundaries around usage.
+Be sure to model whatever behaviours you set around online safety, including limiting screen time and boundaries around usage.
 Children learn as much from watching as they do from being told not to do something.
 As Luke Savage says, “Children get lots of messages about online safety in school and at home, but this can be confusing for them if the adults around them appear to not be following the advice they’re giving.
 Your children look to you for guidance, so it’s not just about what advice you give to them, but also what you do yourself.
-As a good role model for your child, make sure that you keep passwords safe, turn notifications off sometimes, talk about things you read online, and think about what you’re sharing.”
+As a good role model for your child, make sure that you keep passwords safe, turn notifications off sometimes, talk about things you read online and think about what you’re sharing.”

-4. Talk about the risks.
+4. Talk about the risks

-Online risks change all the time, so be sure to have regular conversations with your kids about online scam risks, data and virus risks, and grooming risks, again in an age-appropriate way.
+Online risks change all the time, so be sure to have regular conversations with your kids about online scam risks, data and virus risks and grooming risks, again in an age-appropriate way.

 5. Discuss what's sensible when posting content on social media

 Most teens know what they shouldn't be posting on social media, but do they know what's appropriate and what isn't?
 This is where conversations around selfies, written posts, videos, and opinions come into play.
 Discuss their digital footprint and how they must always think before they post anything, even a comment.